amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 ### Scala Basics: General

 - Scala is a line-oriented language where statements may be terminated by semicolons (;) or newlines.
+Semicolon is usually optional unless there are multiple statements on single line e.g. val s = "go"; doThis(s)
 > A semicolon at the end of a statement is usually optional.

 - A multi-line string literal is a sequence of characters enclosed in triple quotes """ ... """.
+This is also called as "raw strings".

 The sequence of characters is arbitrary, except that it may contain three or more consecutive quote characters only at the very end.